 Was the Oryx lounge worth the money?

 For us, without a doubt!
-The lounge costs $55 for adults and $28 for children between 2 and 12.
+The Oryx lounge Doha price price is $55 for adults and $28 for children between 2 and 12.
 So under £65 for our 6 hour stay.
 The fact that we could sleep, safe and secure and wake refreshed for our next flight meant I would have paid even more!
 If you’re not desperate for sleep though, or have a shorter layover or overall flight time the oryx lounge doha price is pretty steep, I’m not sure the food and facilities are particularly worth the price.

 You can pay by card so no need to worry about finding a cash point.